 It is clear that your entire undergraduate experience, not just the science courses, will be of value in preparing you for the MCAT.
 You are urged to select courses that will further your performance in these areas.
 The traits being tested are, after all, the mark of any well-educated person.

 Your scores provide the professional schools with a way of comparing applicants who come from different schools, but how much weight is given to these scores in the overall evaluation process varies from school to school.
 A good assumption to make is that doing well on this test is crucial to your acceptance.
 Students who perform well on the MCAT are more likely to perform well on the national board exams required for medical school graduation and licensure.
-To give an example of what scores and GPA's are competitive, the national average in 2004 for all accepted medical school applicants was a 31P on the MCAT, an overall GPA of 3.62 and a 3.56 science & math (BCPM) GPA.
+To give an example of what scores and GPA's are competitive, the national average in 2004 for all accepted medical school applicants was a 31P on the MCAT, an overall GPA of 3.62 and a 3.56 science and math (BCPM) GPA.